KoRnZYSIEK/CDP/README.md

 # DISCLAIMER: DO NOT RUN ON HOSTS THAT PORTS CAN BE ACCESSIBLE FROM INTERNET.
 # THE DEMO IS NOT SECURE AND CAN BE EASILY HACKED ;)

-To run this demo you will need to have the most recent docker-engine and docker-compose versions installed on a Linux machine.
+To run this demo you will need to have the most recent docker-engine (now - v1.12.5) and docker-compose versions installed on a Linux machine.
 Instructions:

 [Docker-engine]( https://docs.docker.com/engine/installation/)